cilogi/lid/README.md

 authentication method they used.
 Of course they need to remember which Email address they use in any case and some people may have different Emails for Google, Facebook and their everyday Email...
-Simplest is probably to tell the user what the ID is (ie Google:<email>, Facebook:<Id>) explicitly.
+Simplest is probably to tell the user what the ID is (ie Google:<id>, Facebook:<Id>) explicitly.

 ## Caveat